-With the centenary of WW1 looming this year and the centenary of Gallipoli in 2015, this project couldn’t be more timely.
-2014 marks the centenary of World War 1 and we are planning a series of missions to find the first Allied shot fired in the Great War.
+Between 2014 and 2018, Australia will be commemorating the centenary of World War 1.
+During this time Southern Ocean Exploration will be running a series of missions to find the first Allied shot fired in the Great War.

 The shell, if it is still intact, lies inside the opening to Port Phillip Bay, Melbourne.

-SOE will volunteer all of its resources to find the shell: divers, boats, fuel and insurances – but we need to buy this equipment if we are to have any chance of finding the shell.
+SOE will volunteer all of its resources to find the shell: divers, boats, fuel and insurances.
 Please browse our site for more details about this exciting project – it’s a long shot, but with your help – we can do this.
 Latest posts